RattleyCooper/PageCraft/README.md

 echo myTemplate("This is my webpage", "Oh wow, this content!", "/assets/contentImg.png")
  ```

-Alternatively you can run `nimcode` blocks to work with data and create variables you can use to fill in the sections of the template.
+Run `nimcode` blocks to work with data and create variables you can use to fill in the sections of the template.
 This is the only sure way to run complex nim code within the PageCraft DSL at the moment, however it's very effective!
+Note that you cannot mix the pagecraft DSL into `nimcode` blocks, but you can call procedures that use the DSL to make the same data available through a variable:

 ```nim
 import pagecraft